statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 In practice, this calculation involves many hidden nuances.
 The centre of rotation has a strong impact on the final value: while the original definition in \cite{Schade1995} used the centroid of the galaxy, \cite{Conselice2003} find a centre which \textit{minimizes} asymmetry.
 Moreover, the sky background itself has a non-zero asymmetry, both due to random fluctuations in flux and potential sky gradients, and so must be subtracted.
 A modern definition of $A_{\rm{CAS}}$, and that adopted by \texttt{statmorph}, is:

-where $I_{ij}^{180}$ is the flux rotated about $\mathbf{x}_0$, and $\langle A_{\rm{CAS, bg}} \rangle$ is the average sky background found in an empty patch of the sky.
+where $I_{ij}^{180}$ is the flux rotated about $\mathbf{x}_0$, and $\langle A_{\rm{CAS, bg}} \rangle$ is the average \new{asymmetry of} an empty patch of the sky.
 However, while this definition is used in most codes, the exact implementation (e.g., between \texttt{statmorph} and \textsc{Morfometryka}) differs and so produces different measurements on the same set of images.

-We have discussed this measurement in great detail in \cite{Sazonova2024}, and so we keep the discussion in this work brief, and suggest the reader refers to our previous work, where we the impact of the sky subtraction, centering, and interpolation \new{needed when the image is rotated} on $A_{\rm{CAS}}$.
+We have discussed this measurement in great detail in \cite{Sazonova2024}, and so we keep the discussion in this work brief, and suggest the reader refers to our previous work, where we the impact of the sky subtraction, centering, and interpolation needed when the image is rotated on $A_{\rm{CAS}}$.
 The primary conclusion in \cite{Sazonova2024} is that the absolute-valued definition makes a perfect sky subtraction impossible, and $\langle A_{\rm{CAS, bg}}\rangle$ always overestimates the true contribution of the background to asymmetry.
 Therefore, this definition will \textit{over-}subtract the background asymmetry, leading to systematically lower $A_{\rm{CAS}}$ values.

 The dependence of $A_{\rm{CAS}}$ on resolution and depth in our current series of tests is shown in the left panel of Fig. \ref{fig:asym_grid}, agreeing with our previous conclusions: asymmetry is systematically underestimated at low \avgsnr{}.
 Our results are qualitatively consistent with previous works \citep[e.g.,][]{Bottrell2019,Thorp2021}.
 Similarly to \cite{Thorp2021}, we also find a weak dependence on resolution, although it is not as significant as the dependence on \avgsnr{}.